- Program Profiles

 Associate Degree in Applied Science: Renewable Energy Solar

 We require all students to do a work experience.
 (This can be either internship or Co-Op.)
-Students are required to work in the field for 144 hours, to gain the 3 credits required.
-Every student who has completed the work experience has at least one job offer.
+Students are required to work in the field for 135 hours, to gain the 3 credits required.
+Part of this work experience includes resume writing and career counseling.
+Most students receive a full-time offer after completing their work experience.

 We also started our own job board email list serve.
 I auto-enroll all students at the beginning of the semester with their school and personal emails.
-All job opportunities are sent to all students enrolled in the energy technology programs.
+All job opportunities are sent to all students enrolled in these energy technology programs, as well as alumni.